obertscheiderfhwn/RTMsim/README.md

 In order to use RTMsim follow the following steps:
 - Download Julia from https://julialang.org/downloads/ and add Julia to path such that can be started from command line.
 - Open Julia terminal, change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`.
-- Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.
+- For Windows: Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.

-Alternatively to the third step, one has access to all functions through the Julia terminal.
+- For all operating systems: One has access to all functions through the Julia terminal.
 Open a Julia terminal, change to the directory with the RTMsim repository with `cd("path")` and start the GUI with `include("rtmsim_GUI.jl")` or call all functions after `include("rtmsim.jl")`.
 Popular functions are:
 - `rtmsim.plot_mesh(1,"meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the mesh defined in the bdf-file
 - `rtmsim.plot_sets("meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the sets specified in the bdf-file
 - `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_permeameter1_foursets.bdf",200, 101325,1.225,1.4,0.06, 1.35e5,1.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-9,1,1,0,0, 1,2,2,2,0,"results.jld2",0,0.01,16)` for starting a simulation with different patches and race tracking